qlik-oss/corectl/docs/corectl_set_objects.md

-## corectl data
+## corectl set objects

-Evalutes the hypercube data of an object defined by the --object parameter.
-Note that only basic hypercubes like straight tables are supported
+Sets or updates the objects in the current app

 ### Synopsis

-Evalutes the hypercube data of an object defined by the --object parameter.
-Note that only basic hypercubes like straight tables are supported
+Sets or updates the objects in the current app Example corectl set objects ./my-objects-glob-path.json

 ```
-corectl data [flags]
+corectl set objects <glob-pattern-path-to-objects-files.json [flags]
 ```

 ### Options

 ```
-  -h, --help             help for data
+  -h, --help   help for objects
-  -o, --object string    ID of a generic object
-      --objects string   A list of object json paths
 ```

 ### Options inherited from parent commands